questdb/questdb.io/docs/guide/integrations/jdbc.md

 ---
 title: Postgres wire client in Java using JDBC
 sidebar_label: JDBC
+description: Tutorial on how to connect to QuestDB using Postgres JDBC driver
 ---

 Example using the Postgres JDBC driver showing how to connect to QuestDB and execute a prepared statement.